Betsy von Furstenberg: Television

 On American television, von Furstenberg appeared in more than two dozen weekly series and made-for-TV movies between 1951 and 1980.
 In 1958 she memorably starred opposite Robert Horton on the anthology series Alfred Hitchcock Presents, portraying a double-crossing young widow in "The Disappearing Trick", an episode directed by Arthur Hiller.
 Earlier that same year, she also appeared in the Have Gun – Will Travel episode "Girl from Piccadilly".
 Much later, in 1983, von Furstenberg was cast in the role of Lisa Grimaldi on the popular soap opera As the World Turns, a part she played for a year as a replacement for actress Eileen Fulton, who had left the daytime drama reportedly due to illness.
 As the World Turns was not the only soap opera in which von Furstenberg appeared.
 She was also cast in the role of Niele Neeves on The Secret Storm and as "The Duchess of Essex" in Another World.

 Personal life and death

 Nicky Hilton and von Furstenberg at the Mocambo nightclub, 1951.

+Betsey von Furstenberg was first engaged to Peter Stewart Howard, son of Lindsay C. Howard and stepson of George Washington Vanderbilt III.
+They announced their engagement on the Stork Club TV show in November 1950, but ended the engagement in 1951.

-In September 1951, von Furstenberg announced her engagement to Conrad "Nicky" Hilton Jr., whose divorce from actress Elizabeth Taylor was finalized earlier that year in January.
+In September 1951, von Furstenberg announced her engagement to Hilton hotel heir Conrad "Nicky" Hilton Jr., whose divorce from actress Elizabeth Taylor was finalized earlier that year in January.
 She did not, however, marry Hilton; instead, on June 16, 1954, she married Guy Vincent Chastenet de la Maisonneuve, a French-born mining engineer, who simplified and changed his name to Guy Vincent.
 Before their divorce in 1966, the couple had two children, a daughter and a son: